A Lower Bound for the Number of Linear Regions of Ternary ReLU Regression Neural Networks: Main Results

 Next, we state the main result of this research and its proof.
-In the following, for a ReLU Regression NN with depth $L$ and width $n$, we consider a ternary ReLU Regression NN with the same depth $L$ and width $n$, and evaluate the lower bound of the maximum number of linear regions that can be represented by adjusting the edge weights.
+In the following, for a ReLU Regression NN with depth $L$ and width $n$, we consider a ternary regression NN with the same depth $L$ and width $n$, and evaluate the lower bound of the maximum number of linear regions that can be represented by adjusting the edge weights.
 The proof strategy is as follows.
-We utilize the fact that the coefficients of the linear functions \eqref{eq:f1}, \eqref{eq:fl}, \eqref{eq:fL} used in the proof of Proposition \ref{prop:previous} are bounded integers.
-We also leverage the relationship between bounded integer coefficient NNs and ternary ReLU Regression NNs mentioned above.
-Based on these observations, we construct a ternary ReLU Regression NN that represents functions of the same form as \eqref{eq:f1}, \eqref{eq:fl}, \eqref{eq:fL}.
+We utilize the fact that the coefficients and biases of the linear functions \eqref{eq:f1}, \eqref{eq:fl}, \eqref{eq:fL} used in the proof of Proposition \ref{prop:previous} are bounded integers.
+We also leverage the relationship between bounded integer weight NNs and ternary regression NNs with identity activation functions mentioned above.
+Based on these observations, we first construct a ternary regression NN with alternating ReLU and identity layers that represents functions of the same form as \eqref{eq:f1}, \eqref{eq:fl}, \eqref{eq:fL}.
+The lower bound when using ReLU in all the layers are discussed later.
 The following is the main result of this research.

 \begin{theorem}[A lower bound of the number of linear regions of ternary NN with ReLU after even layer] For a ternary NN $\bm F_{\bm \theta}: \mathbb{R}^{n_0} \to \mathbb{R}^{n_L}$ with depth $L$ and width $n$ at each layer, where the activation function of odd-numbered layers is the identity function and the activation function of even-numbered layers is ReLU, let $L'$ be the maximum odd number less than or equal to $L$ and $q = \lfloor \frac{n}{2(n_0+1)} \rfloor$.
 Then the following holds: